Books

 • And that’s the first surprise about change: What looks like a people problem is often a situation problem.

-• Tags: change-management management
+• Tags: change-managementmanagement management

 • To change someone’s behavior, you’ve got to change that person’s situation.